 And that's been my experience observing people pitching a "turn" shoe.
 In a tournament I pitched against a man over 70 years old (he's eligible for the 27 foot foul line at that age) who pitched a "turn" shoe but not at the 30 foot distance, he was at about the 35 foot distance.
 I asked him about his "turn" shoe, and he said he could not move to the 30 foot distance because his shoe would not turn properly that close to the stake.

 My "take" is that whatever works for you at the distance you may pitch at is fine.
-Even if you are a woman or a male over 70, when the foul line is at 27 feet, you can pitch anywhere that you choose up to that foul line.
+Whether you are a woman (at any age) or a man over 70, when the foul line is at 27 feet, you can pitch anywhere that you choose up to that foul line.
 You just cannot cross the foul line.

-Another page discusses the various type of horseshoes.
+Another page discusses the various types of horseshoes.